 This use case describes the need of maintaining information about the CCLs that existed in the past.
 Those CCLs are called Historical CCLs.

 In an automation environment, before a consumer request to create a CCL it would like to know the data related with Historical CCLs that were available with the producer.
 This information will enable consumer to request for an optimal CCL.
-The information about historical CCL may include, scope of the CCL, configured goals/targets, controlled entity, etc.
+The information about historical CCL may include, scope of the CCL, configured requirements, controlled entity, etc.

 Further, Historical CCL information serves as a valuable data source for predictive analytics within the CCL system executed as Analytics step.
 It enables the system to move from a reactive mode, where it responds to current issues, to a proactive mode, where it anticipates and prevents problems based on historical trends and patterns.
 This proactive approach enhances network reliability, minimizes downtime, and improves the overall efficiency of network operations.

 The Historical CCL information may be used by the management system to setup or initialize a CCL.
 The Historical CCL information provides the profiles of a CCL for CCL at different hierarchies.
-For example, CCLs that do not do coordination which are at a lower hierarchy L and CCLs responsible for coordination (as coordination entities) which are at a higher hierarchy H. For a new CCL at a lower hierarchy, the management system obtains the profiles of the several CCLs at different hierarchies and correlates the information of the new CCL (e.g. its goal information) against the profiles of the CCLs at the different hierarchies.
+For example, CCLs that do not do coordination which are at a lower hierarchy L and CCLs responsible for coordination (as coordination entities) which are at a higher hierarchy H. For a new CCL at a lower hierarchy, the management system obtains the profiles of the several CCLs at different hierarchies and correlates the information of the new CCL (e.g. its requirement information) against the profiles of the CCLs at the different hierarchies.
 Based on this, the management system computes the complete profile of the new CCL (including e.g. its measurement and control scope) which is then configured onto the new CCL.